 ISN continues to monitor the COVID-19 outbreak and remains committed to its mission of building capacity around the world.
 Providing support to LMICs remains a key priority.
 We will continue to adapt our response to this unprecedented situation as it evolves.

 The SRC Program links renal centers in need with established centers of excellence.
 It nurtures partnerships between two centers by supplying funding, a framework, and educational benefits.
-Successful centers, which show documented accomplishments, will progress within the program acquiring greater support and more benefits, during a period of 6 years.
-3 levels of support will be given (starting at C, B and A).You can apply to enter the program for the first time or request an upgrade to the next level.
+Successful centers, which show documented accomplishments, will progress within the program acquiring greater support and more benefits during a period of six years.
+Three levels of support will be given (C, B and A).

 BEFORE YOU APPLY, READ THE SRC GUIDELINES CAREFULLY

 If you satisfy all the criteria, you can register and create your application.

 - Marcelo Orias (Chair, USA)